Jawan81/Jawan81.github.io/README.md

 As one can see what is left to be done in the loop is now minimal: Only the width is set for each pizza element.
 No `querySelector` accesses, no calculations and no function calls are repeatedly executed in the loop.

+Furthermore the `capitalize` method was pretty costly to call for all members of the lookup tables.
+To avoid it the lookup tables were updated with capitalized versions.

 ###Resources